24-PAWSD-Office

 How PAWSD Customers Helped Create a Secure Water Future

-PAWSD is currently planning to sell the 667-acre Running Iron Ranch, purchased in 2008 based on reports generated by Durango-based Harris Engineering.
-The Ranch was purchased as the site for a proposed 35,000 acre-foot reservoir, which would have been about 21 times the size of Lake Hatcher, our primary PAWSD water source.
+PAWSD is currently planning to sell the 667-acre Running Iron Ranch, which was purchased in 2008 based on engineering reports as the site for a proposed 35,000 acre-foot reservoir, which would have been about 21 times the size of Lake Hatcher, our primary PAWSD water source.

 In 2009, the Dry Gulch Reservoir was projected to cost PAWSD residents and businesses $357 million.

-The Harris Engineering reports that convinced a previous PAWSD Board to purchase the Ranch completely ignored actual PAWSD water demand, water conservation, and improvements to the existing PAWSD system, and instead promoted exaggerated projections about a dire future water situation.
+The engineering reports convinced a previous PAWSD Board to purchase the Ranch, but the reports did not account for actual PAWSD water demand, water conservation, and improvements to the existing PAWSD system.

 This graph, below, compares the inflated water demand projections by Harris Engineering (red line) with actual PAWSD water sales (blue line).

-In 2011, the PAWSD Board received a study from a volunteer community study group, and the Board subsequently decided that alternative water system upgrades would serve its district customers in a more cost-effective manner than a massively expensive reservoir on the Running Iron Ranch.
+In 2011, the PAWSD Board received a study from a volunteer community study group, and the Board subsequently decided that alternative water system upgrades would serve its district customers in a more cost-effective manner than an expensive reservoir on the Running Iron Ranch.

 Click here to download the 2011 final report by the Water Supply Community Work Group.